Jawad-Jahangir-Soomro/Java_Journey_00_Complete_RoadMap/README.md

 - Learn about the use of PreparedStatement for executing SQL statements.
 - Study the use of ResultSet for retrieving and manipulating data from a database.

+Link for Repository # 19 is Given Below:

 https://github.com/Jawad-Jahangir-Soomro/Java_Journey_19_Java_DataBase_Connectivity